filippovarini/sharktrack/sharktrack-user-guide.md

 |`mobile`|0.83 | 3.5x video speed | Unstable tracking | Quick overview of daily BRUVS deployment

 ### GoPro Limitation 📹⛔️
-The `analyst` model uses `OpenCV` speed-up the video read and achieve creditable speed for its size.
+The model uses `OpenCV` speed-up the video read and achieve creditable speed for its size.
 Unfortunately, OpenCV fails with the GoPro audio encoding (GoPro AAC), as documented [here](https://stackoverflow.com/questions/78039408/cv2-ffmpeg-grabframe-packet-read-max-attempts-exceeded-error-after-exactly-rea).

-> Therefore, the `analyst` model can't process GoPro videos
+> Therefore, the model can't process GoPro videos

 To solve this issue, we have provided a [script](./scripts/reformat_gopro.py) to reformat the videos by removing the audio stream.

+> **NOTE** You need to have `ffmpeg` installed.
+If not, download it [here](https://ffmpeg.org/download.html)

 You can run it with the following command:
 ```bash